Sofiascope/EasyTraffic/README.md

 # EasyTraffic
-EasyTraffic is a python script to display a modelisation of traffic, and can be used as a basis to apply machine learning algorithm
+EasyTraffic is a python script to display a modelisation of traffic, and can be used as a basis to apply machine learning algorithms.

 ## Getting Started